To Airbnb Or Not To Airbnb? Check Your Covenants

 Another concern for the would-be short-term vacation rental owner is local zoning issues.
 Counties and municipalities generally have zoning ordinances as well as business registration and tax requirements that could significantly impact options for short-term vacation rentals.

 Barry Miller Law is familiar with all aspects of Homeowners and Condominium Association Law.
-If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at [email protected] for a free consultation.
+If you, or someone you know, has legal questions concerning real estate, contact Barry Miller Law for assistance at 407-423-1700 or email us at info@BarryMillerLaw.com for a consultation.